 Visitors are invited to enjoy the beauty of the gardens throughout the entire year, not only in Spring, Summer, and Fall.
 In Winter stop by to enjoy the architecture of the trees and the many textures in the garden.
 You will be surprised at what you will find.

-Van Vleck House and Gardens is supported through its Friends program, fundraisers and donations.
-Please become a Friend today, or consider a larger gift to help grow our endowment.
+Van Vleck House and Gardens is supported through its Members program, fundraisers and donations.
+Please become a Member today, or consider a larger gift to help grow our endowment.
 Either way, you will help support this important community resource to Montclair and the surrounding communities.